drdebashisdutta/drdebashisdutta/README.md

 ## 🏆 Awards & Recognitions

-**Visionary Leader of the Year in Artificial Intelligence, Risk Analytics, and Machine Learning at the Future Banks Summit Saudi Arabia 2024.**
+- Visionary Leader of the Year – Recognized for global leadership in AI, ML & Risk

-**Risk Management Leader of the Year at the Middle East Banking AI & Analytics Summit 2024.**
+- Risk Management Leader of the Year – Middle East Banking AI & Analytics Summit 2024
+- Featured Speaker at leading summits like DigiBank Saudi, Data 2030 MEA, and NextGen e-Governance

 ## 🌍 Key Initiative: AI for All